dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/controls/how-to-create-a-style-for-a-dragged-gridview-column-header.md

 ---
-title: "How to: Create a Style for a Dragged GridView Column Header" ms.date: "03/30/2017"
+title: "How to: Create a Style for a Dragged GridView Column Header"
+description: Learn how to create a style for a dragged GridView column header, by means of the included code examples in XAML. ms.date: "03/30/2017"
 helpviewer_keywords:
   - "ListView controls [WPF], styling"